phaazon/sdb/README.rst

     LIB_DIR ../lib
     LIB DerelictUtil

 The order the keywords appear does not matter, but they have to be upcase.
+Also, the directory separator doesn’t matter, `sdb` will know what you meant when running on a specifc operating system, so choose you favourite one :).

 2. Default configuration
 ------------------------
 Because `sdb` is designed to be simple, it provides a default configuration for each project.
-Typically, if a particular setting is not set in the configuration file, `sdb` will use its own default.
-It’s really useful for two reasons: many projects look like each other, so the settings won’t be often changed, and it allows `sdb` to have extra settings — which make it not so simple as it ought to be.
+Typically, if a particular setting isn’t set in the configuration file, `sdb` will use its own default.
+It’s really useful and powerful for two reasons: many projects look like each other, so the settings won’t be often changed, and it allows `sdb` to have extra settings — which make it not so simple as it ought to be.

-Here’s a comprehensive list of all the current `sdb` defaults:
+Here’s a comprehensive list of all current `sdb` defaults:

 - **BUILD**: ``debug``
 - **TARGET**: ``exec``